11 Indirect Connections

 Yes, you have friends.
 But your friends also have friends (and those people also have friends…).
 This means that, sometimes, when representing concatenated social relationships in networks as graphs, we are not only interested in the direct connections between adjacent nodes.
 Instead, we are interested in indirect connections between nodes.
-That is, in some settings is important to note not just who you friends are, but also who the friends of your friends are, or even the friends, of your friends, of your friends (and so on).
+That is, in some settings, it is important to note not just who your friends are, but also who the friends of your friends are, or even the friends of your friends, of your friends (and so on).

-As indicated by this bit of jargon, graph theory can help us understand these types of indirect relationships in social networks.
-To do that, we must define a couple of concepts, and that is the idea of a path and connectivity between two nodes.
+As this bit of jargon indicates, graph theory can help us understand these indirect relationships in social networks.
+To do that, we must define a couple of concepts: the idea of a path and connectivity between two nodes.

 What is a path?
 The best way to begin is with an example.
-Take for instance, the undirected graph shown in Figure fig-paths1.
-In the Figure, nodes A and B are not adjacent (they are part of a null dyad).
+Take, for instance, the undirected graph shown in Figure 11.1.
+In the Figure, nodes A and B are not adjacent (they form a null dyad).
 However, A can still reach B using a graph-theoretic path, written \(A-B\).
 For instance, if A wanted to pass along a message to B without it having to go through the same person twice, they could tell D (using the edge \(A \leftrightarrow D\)), who could tell E (using the edge \(D \leftrightarrow E\)) who could the tell B (using the \(E \leftrightarrow B\) edge).
-As noted above, this sequence of edges, namely \(A \leftrightarrow D, D \leftrightarrow E, E \leftrightarrow B\) defines a path between nodes A and B.
+As noted above, this sequence of edges, namely \(A \leftrightarrow D, D \leftrightarrow E, E \leftrightarrow B\), defines a path between nodes A and B.

 So what is a path?